What does RSVP mean?

 In today’s world of lax decorum, an RSVP might not earn the respect it used to, but don’t let s’il vous plaît fool you: good manners still require a reply.
 Any time you are invited to any event, whether it’s a formal wedding invitation or a casual birthday party invitation, that instructs you to RSVP, be sure to respond before the deadline.

 Exactly how do you RSVP to a party?
 The ways are limitless!
 Call, write, text, email, or respond on Paperless Post to let the host know if you’re attending or not.
 If “regrets only” is added, tell the host if you can’t make it—otherwise, you are expected to attend.

-Obviously this all can get a bit confusing for both host and guests, so it’s good to be prepared.
+Obviously, this can get a bit confusing for both the host and guests, so it’s good to be prepared.
 A save the date is a great way to give guests a heads-up to keep their calendar clear for important events like weddings, anniversary parties, or milestone birthdays.

 How to fill out an RSVP card as a guest

 If you’re invited to a wedding or formal event with an RSVP card, fill it out and mail it back before the deadline.
 Or deliver it electronically with Paperless Post, as we mentioned above.
 Besides your name, your “yes” or “no”, and your meal choice, often there’s a place on the response card to write an optional message to the host.
 Sending an RSVP response is a nice gesture to let the host know you’re excited about their upcoming event or wedding.
 But even if you have to RSVP “no” you should still leave a note to the host on the response card.
 Explain why you can’t attend, offer them a healthy dose of “good luck” or “best wishes”, and let them know you look forward to seeing them soon when your schedules allow.

 When should you make the deadline for RSVPs?